 Keep Home Occupants Safe

-Homeowners in Tuscany may have to take additional steps to prevent common safety hazards, such as updating electrical wiring in older homes.
+Owners of homes in Tuscany may have to take additional steps to prevent common safety hazards, such as updating electrical wiring in older homes.
 Falls, potential fires and carbon monoxide emissions are only a few of the common safety hazards facing Canadian residents.